cldf/cldf/components/examples/README.md

 Thus, `-` and `=` must not be used for the separator property of the corresponding column.

+Often, examples are glossed incompletely, e.g. leaving out person or place names or unparsable words.
+In such cases it is recommended to consistently use U+2026 - i.e. `…`, the [Unicode character "ellipsis"](https://en.wikipedia.org/wiki/Ellipsis) -
+in `Analyzed_Word` and `Gloss`.

 ## Editing examples

 The CSV format for examples specified above is not particularly suited for editing